 Berries including cranberries, raspberries, and blackberries contain high amounts of antioxidants.
 Berries contain polyphenols, antioxidants which protect cells from free radical damage.
 Antioxidants are responsible for neutralizing free radicals, which can cause inflammation.

 A study published in Molecular Nutrition & Food Research shows blueberries in particular may protect muscles from exercise damage.
-Researchers from the New Zealand Institute for Plant and Food Research found that blueberry extract protected muscle and concluded that blueberries may be beneficial in alleviating muscle damage caused by oxidative stress induced
+Researchers from the New Zealand Institute for Plant and Food Research found that blueberry extract protected muscle and concluded that blueberries may be beneficial in alleviating muscle damage caused by oxidative stress induced by exercise.

 Research from the University of Burlington shows cherries help reduce inflammation, delay the onset of muscle soreness, and speed up the recovery process after working out.
 Cherries are high in quercetin, an antioxidant that provides cell protection, as well as an anti-inflammatory phytochemical called anthocyanin.
 In another study, University of Vermont researchers writing in the British Journal of Sports Medicine reported that 12 ounces of a tart cherry juice blend noticeably decreased the symptoms of exercise-induced muscle damage, primarily strength loss and pain.
 Note: Try cherry concentrate out of season.